Basic Iframe Integration Guide

 Event Payload Structure

-All events include both MRN and accession number for identification:
+All events include both MRN, accession number and site id for identification:

 Key Payload Fields: